“So, what is it like being back after travelling the world for 2 years”?

 I touched on the subject in a previous post, Life on the Road, but after spending a few months at home, I can only reiterate what travel has taught me.

 It’s taught me to be patient, not everyone has the same way of doing things.
 It has taught me to respect others and be kind to everyone, you never know what that person is going through.
 It has taught me that a smile or even the touch of a hand can go a long way in someone else’s life.
 It’s taught me to respect, understand and appreciate other beliefs and cultures.
-It has taught me that money doesn’t and won’t always buy happiness but most importantly, being away from Australia, it has taught me just how lucky we are to live in city that we do.
+It has taught me that money doesn’t and won’t always buy happiness but most importantly, being away from Australia, it has taught me just how lucky we are to live in a city that we do.

 A Whole New Appreciation of Home